-A specialist golf consultant wasengaged to undertake asituational analysis and todevelop a report that summarised the current status of the golf courses, providingobservations andrecommendations
+A specialist golf consultant wasengaged to undertake asituational analysis and todevelop a report thatsummarised the current status ofthe golf courses, providingobservations andrecommendations and identifying key challenges andopportunities for contemporary golfingfacilities in the medium term.

 In accordance with the Golf Courses Strategic Plan 2019-2034, in 2022 the State approved the excision of portion of the Marangaroo Golf Course from Class 'A' Reserve 20091 to better align with future improvements and uses at the course.